 Satisfying simplicity, hearty fare, and rich abundance characterize the Scottish Afternoon Tea or High Tea.
 And yes, afternoon tea and high tea are different.
 You can read more here…

-Warmth and the gathering of friends is what makes a Scottish Afternoon tea so memorably delightful.
+Warmth and the gathering of friends are what make a Scottish Afternoon tea so memorably delightful.

 We’ve gathered some simple ideas and recipes of Scottish fare to easily host your own tea.
 Bring out the plaids, light the fire, or serve outdoors.
 This is one Afternoon Tea that won’t easily be forgotten.